DofusSharp/DofusSharp/dofusdb/README.md

   dofusdb items count [options]

 Options :
   --filter <filter>      Comma separated list of predicates to filter the results by.
 Each predicate is made of the name of the field, an operator (=, !=, <, <=, >, >=) and the value.
 Multiple values can be separated by '|' for '=' operator (in) and for '!=' operator (not in) to match any of the values
                          [example: --filter "level>=10,name.fr=Razielle|Goultard"]
-  --base <base>      Base URL to use when building the query URL [default: https://api.beta.dofusdb.fr/] -?, -h, --help     Show help and usage information -q, --quiet        Display less output
+  -o, --output <output>  File to write the JSON output to.
+If not specified, the output will be written to stdout --base <base>          Base URL to use when building the query URL [default: https://api.beta.dofusdb.fr/] --query                Output the HTTP query URL that would be executed -?, -h, --help         Show help and usage information -q, --quiet            Display less output
   -d, --debug            Show debugging output
 ```

 #### `build-query`